Ahsankhansadozai/Ahsankhansadozai/README.md

 Software engineer working mostly in Java and Kotlin.
 I have been working as a Android developer for more than 2 years, and as a software engineer for 3 years.
-But I can tinker with any technology.

 - 📫 How to reach me: [www.linkedin.com/in/ahsan-ejaz-khan-b9a6551ba]